-The American League hired Ernest Bernard, who had been the president of the Cleveland Indians for the previous five years, as the league’s second president, and kept Harridge on as league secretary.
+The American League hired Ernest Barnard, who had been the president of the Cleveland Indians for the previous five years, as the league’s second president, and kept Harridge on as league secretary.
 In early 1928 the league offices moved from their longtime location on South Dearborn to the Straus Building on South Michigan Avenue across from Grant Park.
-The next few years were much calmer for Harridge, as Bernard quietly ran the league while getting along splendidly with league owners and Judge Landis.
-In March 1931, while visiting spring training camps, Bernard suddenly became ill, and died on March 27 at the Mayo Clinic.
+The next few years were much calmer for Harridge, as Barnard quietly ran the league while getting along splendidly with league owners and Judge Landis.
+In March 1931, while visiting spring training camps, Barnard suddenly became ill, and died on March 27 at the Mayo Clinic.
 (Coincidentally, Ban Johnson died the next day.)
 Harridge was immediately named interim league president.

 “I nominate Will Harridge for president and treasurer,” said St. Louis owner Phil Ball at a special league meeting on May 27.
 “I hope he is not elected, for, if he is, we are going to lose a darn good secretary.”2 Harridge was given a three-year contract.
 He kept the presidency for nearly 27 years.